-- What project management software do you prefer?
+- What project management software do you typically use?

-- Have you managed remote team members and outsourced resources?
+- Do you have experience managing remote team members or outsourced resources?

-- What are the different kinds of project management tools you have worked with?
+- Tell us about the different kinds of project management tools you have worked with.

-- What are the steps you take to assess the risks of a project?
-How do you work to manage them over the project’s lifetime?
+- How do you approach assessing the risks of a project?
+How do you manage them over the project’s lifetime?

-- Describe how you schedule projects and establish timelines.
+- Please tel us how you schedule projects and establish timelines.

-- What is the first thing you do when assigned a new project?
+- What is the very first thing you do when assigned a new project?

 Employers want to know that you will fit in with team members.
 Personal questions help employers better understand your personality, work habits, interests, and passions.